rmetcalf9/RaspPiClojureScreens/Ansible/README.md

-You will have to replace the extra-vars as follows: git_public_ssh_key_path - path to the public key you uploaded to git (on your configuration machine) git_private_ssh_key_path - path to the private key that matches the public key uploaded to git
+You will have to replace the extra-vars as follows: git_public_ssh_key_path - path to the public key you uploaded to git (on your configuration machine) git_private_ssh_key_path - path to the private key that matches the public key uploaded to git project_repo - change to your own fork of the project repo